angst7/BeaconBuddy/README.md

 nRF52832 based beacon design

 Simple reference design in a 1"x1.2" form factor with CR2032 battery holder.
-For maximum battery life, ditch protection diode D2 and replace it with a FET (or just a jumper).
-Tested to work with examples from the nRF52 SDK v11.0.0, but no guarantees as to the effectiveness of the antenna.
+Rev. A Tested to work with examples from the nRF52 SDK v11.0.0, but no guarantees as to the effectiveness of the antenna.

-This design is related to the [nRF52Beacon] (https://github.com/angst7/nRF52beacon) project with the addition of A BMP280 Sensor for Pressure and temperature readings and an Si7020-A20 sensor for Humidity and temperature.
+This design is related to the [nRF52Beacon] (https://github.com/angst7/nRF52beacon) project with the addition of A BME280 Sensor for pressure, temperature, and humidity readings.
 It also breaks out GPIO/AIn pin P0.02.

+**10/22/2016:**
+- This is the Rev. B version.
+It is not yet tested with real hardware, but should be fine.
+- Rev. A is tested and working, please clone the rev_a branch for that version.

 ##License##